sixthsenseriot/bites-n-bytes/README.md

 **Software Stack:**
 * Database: PostgreSQL
-* Backend: Express and NodeJS
+* Backend: Express, NodeJS, and EJS
-* Frontend: HTML with Bootstrap
+* Frontend: EJS and HTML with Bootstrap

 ## Requirements:
 The application will be run on the user's local machine, therefore Node JS is required to run and